Oscar Santillan: Artworks

 While canoeing down a river in the Amazon rainforest (called ‘Kushuimi’ by the native Shuars) Santillan took samples of the water and little floating fragments of the rainforest.
 These many river samples, taken along the way, were then poured inside customized slides.
 Consequently, they have been sealed, preserving each of them as living ecosystems.
 This rare viewpoint enables us to see the river in a new way, not as images representing it, but rather by showing us the river itself from within, as a body containing endless worlds.
-The title of this piece refers to the groundbreaking ‘How Forests Think’ written by anthropologist Eduardo Kohn, based on his field research in the Ecuadorian Amazon.
+The title of this piece refers to the groundbreaking "How Forests Think" written by anthropologist Eduardo Kohn, based on his field research in the Ecuadorian Amazon.

 Solaris (2017).
 A photographic lens made from sand of the Atacama Desert; and, an analog slide projection showing the 24 photographs produced by means of that lens when photographing the same desert.

 The Atacama Desert, in Chile, is the most arid place on Earth; its atmospheric conditions make it the perfect site for astronomical observations.
 Over time this immense territory has hosted many different human populations, including the Incas, and nowadays impressive telescopes are installed there.
 For Solaris, sand gathered at the Atacama Desert was first melted; becoming glass.
 This glass was then turned into photographic lenses.
 These ‘desert eyes’ were brought back to the Atacama desert and used to photograph its landscape.
 The captured images go beyond representing the landscape; in Solaris, the desert is an observing subject rather than a passive object to be looked at.
 Solaris takes its inspiration from the sci-fi classic of the same title, by Polish writer Stanislaw Lem, which explored a potential type of intelligence that does not derive from a brain, but rather, from the sea of a distant planet called Solaris.
-Listen to Santillan discussing this work with Laurie Kang in a podcast: Transmissions.

 Baneque (2016).
 A crystallised phantom island; salt water crystals 10x6x7cm displayed on a glass sheet 200x200x1cm.

 Upon landing, the Taíno natives told Columbus of an island called Baneque, which had all the richness he was searching for.
 Based on their indications, the sailor devoted the following two months searching for an island that does not exist.
 Could it be possible to find the place never found by the so-called ‘discoverer’?
 In the area corresponding to the Atlantic Ocean there is a hole in the map drawn by the European sailor.
 This hole, which has the shape of an island, is the only missing part of the map.
 For Santillan, this tiny missing area of the map inevitably meant a hint of the missing island.
 If charted, the hole in Columbus' map is located 4.2 miles into the ocean.
 Santillan traveled to this location, where he gathered over 100 litres of sea water.
 In the following days this water was left to naturally evaporate; crystals and minerals then began appearing.
-At last the lost island has revealed itself.
+At last, the lost island has revealed itself.